lyoncodes/Practice/linear_algebra/workbook.md

-* I. Multistep Inequalities with Variables on Both Sides
+* I. Multistep Linear Inequalities

 * KEY: When you multiply or divide both sides of an equation by a negative 		number you must swap the inequality.